WorkUp

 Users were 50% more likely to engage with the AI interview feature.

-Simplifying the user journey prevented users from becoming frustrated with the site, keeping them engaged and focused on their interview preparation.
+Simplifying the user journey prevented users from becoming frustrated with the site.

 Feedback comprehension improved dramatically.

-By restructuring AI-generated feedback into clear, actionable sections, users reported they could more easily identify strengths and areas for growth, leading to more focused and confident interview preparation.
+By restructuring AI-generated feedback into clear, actionable sections, users could more easily identify strengths and areas for growth.

 Organizational features increased ongoing learning by 90%.

-The addition of options to save question sets and review past interviews enabled users to track their progress over time, encouraging users to return to the feature continuously throughout their career development journey.
+The addition of options to save question sets and review past interviews enabled users to track their progress over time.

 User empathy is foundational.